-Reducing GHG emissions in the transportation sector by incentivizing more efficient and lower/zero emission modes of transportation can be accomplished by the following measures:
+Reducing GHG emissions in the transportation sector can be accomplished by the following measure:

+Incentivize more efficient and lower/ no emission modes of transportation by:

-- Developing and implementing low/zero emission ridesharing and e-bike programs, with priority given to LIDACs. - Upgrading vehicle fleets by replacing internal combustion engine vehicles with low/zero emission vehicles. - Incentivizing eligible agencies, businesses, and individual automobile owners to purchase low/zero emission vehicles and associated infrastructure, with priority given to LIDACs. - Expanding supporting infrastructure for EVs, including bus fleets.
+- 1. Developing and implementing low/zero emission ridesharing and e-bike programs, with priority given to LIDACs. - 2.
+Upgrading vehicle fleets by replacing internal combustion engine vehicles with low/zero emission vehicles. - 3.
+Incentivizing eligible agencies, businesses, and individual automobile owners to purchase low/zero emission vehicles and associated infrastructure, with priority given to LIDACs. - 4.
+Expanding supporting infrastructure for EVs, including bus fleets.